 Day3/ Lower Klamath Lake - part two

 Since I had cut my visit to the Miller Island Unit short, I was ahead of schedule.
 I had planned to go to Tule Lake next, but instead, I decided to see what the Eagles at Lower Klamath Lake were doing.
 This side trip was on the way to Tule Lake.
 That was the right choice.
 I found several locations clear of branches and made some beautiful images.
-There were a mom and pop present at the nest this time.
-That's a juvenile perched atop the tree free and clear of all obstructions.
-I also found a Red-Tailed Hawk in the same area, and that sparked an interesting tidbit of birding knowledge.
+There was a mom and pop present at the nest this time.
+That's a juvenile perched atop the tree, free and clear of all obstructions.
+I also found a Red-Tailed Hawk in the same area, which sparked an interesting tidbit of birding knowledge.
 We've all heard the screech of a Hawk.
 One might think the Eagle's voice would be just as dramatic if not more so.
 Not at all!
 I will include some YouTube audio links to facilitate comparison (copy and paste into your browser).
 The Eagle's call seems very much like that of a Gull.
 Finally, there is always the influence of Mount Shasta to consider in this area.
-On to Tule lake I headed.
+On to Tule Lake, I headed.

 https://youtu.be/33DWqRyAAUw Credit to Susan Crowe